 Dell PowerEdge is a server line by Dell, following the naming convention for other Dell products: the PowerVault (data storage) and the PowerConnect (data transfer & switches).
 Below is an overview of current and former servers within Dell’s PowerEdge product line.

 Dell Blade Servers help minimize space and energy consumption.
 A blade server consists of a blade enclosure, which houses multiple blades, and the blades themselves.
 The blade enclosure provides power, cooling, and networking.

 – The first number after the letter indicates the class of the system.
-With 1-3 being 1 CPU systems, 4 – 7 are 2 CPU systems, 8 can be 2 or 4 CPU’s and 9 is 4 CPU’s. – The second number indicates the generation, with 0 for 10th generation, 1 for 11th generation and so on.
+With 1-3 being 1 CPU systems, 4 – 7 are 2 CPU systems, 8 can be 2 or 4 CPU’s and 9 is 4 CPUs. – The second number indicates the generation, with 0 for the 10th generation, 1 for the 11th generation, and so on.

 Pretty much any computer can be used as a web server, provided it can connect to a network and run web server software. … In order for a system to act as a server, other machines need to be able to access it.
 If it is just for use in a LAN setup, there are no concerns.

 The function of a computer server is to store, retrieve, and send computer files and data to other computers on a network.
 Many businesses use a local network to connect a number of computers.